-To offset the imbalance, especially with a rear-wheel drive truck, we recommend adding some additional weight in the bed.
-But you don’t won’t to add too much or the heavy rear end could try to swing like a pendulum around turns, potentially causing an accident.
-To find the right amount of weight, refer to the standard and maximum payload rating for your vehicle which will give you range for the added ballast weights.
+To offset the imbalance, especially with a rear-wheel-drive truck, we recommend adding some additional weight in the bed.
+But you don’t want to add too much or the heavy rear end could try to swing like a pendulum around turns, potentially causing an accident.
+To find the right amount of weight, refer to the standard and maximum payload rating for your vehicle which will give you the range for the added ballast weights.
 Even as little as 100-200 pounds of sandbags should be enough to make a big difference and get you the traction you need to get moving.

 We also can’t talk about winter without talking about salt, especially up north.
 Being proactive in protecting the investment you’ve made in your vehicle can ensure that it stays solid without needing expensive rust or corrosion repairs.
 For this consider DualLiner one of your first lines of defense against unavoidable road salt and moisture that are the main causes of rust.

 DualLiner is designed to be a modular system so it’s easy to disassemble and remove from the truck bed for cleaning.
 This means that if you use your truck to spread salt, you don’t have to worry about chunks of dirt or rock salt getting lodged under the bed liner where it can scratch your paint.
 The ZeroSkid® rubber mat pulls out easily so you can easily hose down the bed and get back to hauling gifts while the rubber cleats on the underside allow space for water to escape.